 3. Stop for the Right Reason

-According to a report from CVS Caremark in 2014, half of patients taking maintenance medications for chronic conditions will stop taking them within the first year of starting therapy.
+According to a report from CVS Caremark, half of patients taking maintenance medications for chronic conditions will stop taking them within the first year of starting therapy.
 This non-adherence results in roughly a $300 million charge to health care costs per year.
 Non-adherence can lead to worsening of chronic conditions, increased hospitalizations, and overall worsened outcomes.

 If you feel better after taking a medication, say an antidepressant or arthritis medication, your symptoms can return when you stop taking the medication.
 In addition, some conditions, like hypertension and high cholesterol, have no real symptoms at all, lessening the chance you’ll stick with your meds.
 Many people think they can stop their treatment when they feel better, but this is usually not the case.
 Not only will your condition worsen, you may experience side effects from abrupt medication withdrawal.

 If you read or hear news from the media about your medication that is concerning to you, do not stop your medication before you speak to your healthcare provider.
 The new reports, including those from social media, may be unfounded, or the particular concern may not be relative to your condition.

 4. Ask Your Doctor How to Best Stop Your Medication.